MEDomics-UdeS/MEDomics-UdeS-website/content/en/authors/mamadou-mountagha-bah/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Anciens membres (2021)
+  - Former Members (2021)
 ---

-Mamadou Mountagha Bah a travaillé au laboratoire MEDomics UdeS sur le projet MEDomicsLab entre août 2020 et mai 2021.
+Mamadou Mountagha Bah worked at the MEDomics UdeS laboratory on the MEDomicsLab project between August 2020 and May 2021.